ndangelo/ndangelo.github.io/_posts/2020-07-05-Still-Life-Drawing-Ideas.md

-<blockquote><p>A work of art depicting mostly inanimate subject matter, typically commonplace objects which may be either natural or man-made</p></blockquote>
+<blockquote>A work of art depicting mostly inanimate subject matter, typically commonplace objects which may be either natural or man-made</blockquote>